 We are social beings, defined by our relationships with others, and learning whom to trust is arguably one of the most important life skills to learn for our survival and emotional health.
 Despite what we think, most of us aren’t good judges of character and are usually too quick to trust.

 Does this mean I think that everyone is out to get us?
 Absolutely not.
-I simply believe that trust is something that needs to be earned by others.
-Because trust requires us to be vulnerable and open, and very few should have the privilege of witnessing that part of us and be included in our circle of trust.
+Trust is something that needs to be earned by others.
+Because trust requires us to be vulnerable and open, few should have the privilege of witnessing that part of us and be included in our circle of trust.
 This requires us to establish a delicate balance between being open and protecting our interests.

 We want to avoid building a wall around us because we’re afraid that others are out to get us.
 But you do need to operate on a level of objective awareness about what you’re sharing with others, while evaluating the intentions behind their behavior and words.

-Here are 5 essential rules to keep in mind when deciding whether you can trust someone or not:
+Here are five essential rules to keep in mind when deciding whether you can trust someone or not: